ErkinMehmet/DLMLOps/README.md

-create main.py to test pipelines run dvc repro to generate the model (needed for the app!) build app.py and add templates (static files if needed) dockerize configure ec2, s3, ecr, etc. on aws configure inbound rules for the security group of the vm so that we can access it from a browser run codes in jenkins.sh on the ec2 to prepare the vm configure git workflow (we need to set up secrets on Git) or jenkins (we need Dockerfile, docker-compose, .env, .sh files in scripts and Jenkinfile) after logging in onto Jenkins, we need to install ssh-agent add credentials and ssh private key on Jenkins create the pipeline on Jenkins
+create main.py to test pipelines run dvc repro to generate the model (needed for the app!) build app.py and add templates (static files if needed) dockerize (Dockerfile, docker-compose) configure ec2, s3, ecr, etc. on aws configure inbound rules for the security group of the vm so that we can access it from a browser run codes in jenkins.sh on the ec2 to prepare the vm configure git workflow or jenkins after logging in onto Jenkins, we need to install ssh-agent add credentials and ssh private key on Jenkins create the pipeline on Jenkins